Project-PhantomX/Phantom/doc/lua_api.md

     --   Wielditems are scaled a bit.
 If you want a wielditem to appear --   to be as large as a node, use `0.667` in `visual_size` -- "item" is similar to "wielditem" but ignores the 'wield_image' parameter.
-    -- "node" looks exactly like a node in-world.
-    --   Note that visual effects like waving or liquid reflections will not work.
+    -- "node" looks exactly like a node in-world (supported since 5.11.0) --   Note that visual effects like waving or liquid reflections will not work.

     visual_size = {x = 1, y = 1, z = 1},